adica/embed-items/README.md

 </html>
 ```

-That way - we at `playbuzz` control the entire `iframe` page. the host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.
+In this way `playbuzz` controls the entire `iframe` page.
+The host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.

-While this method works for many years on many sites (`youtube` still use it for example), it had many flows:
+While this method works well for many years on many sites (`youtube` still uses it for example), it had many flows:
-* the way to communicate between `iframe` and the host (`post-messages`) is very slow.
+* the communication between `iframe` and the host (`post-messages`) is very slow.
-* `iframe` assets are prioritized very low on browser queue - the browser will allocate resources to the `iframe` page only after the host page, and it will slow the `iframe` page render.
+* `iframe` assets are prioritized very low on the browser queue - the browser will allocate resources to the `iframe` page only after the host page, slowing the `iframe` page render.
-* `iframe` is not responsive, so every time the host page changes its layout (user switch from portrait to landscape mode for example) the `sdk.js` need to know about it somehow, and change the `iframe` layout as well.
+* `iframe` is not responsive - every time the host page changes its layout (user switch from portrait to landscape mode for example) the `sdk.js` should be anonunced about it somehow, to change the `iframe` layout as well.
-* it's hard to optimise the SEO - google will index the page like its `playbuzz` page, and our partners would like it to be index on their domain.
+* it is hard to optimise the SEO - google will index the page as a `playbuzz` page, while our partners would like it to be index under their own domain.

 ## Embed with friendly iframe
-A `friendly iframe` is another way to embed webpages on host sites. basically, `friendly iframe` is an `iframe` that shares the same domain as the main page it is hosted on (an iframe without `src`).
+A `friendly iframe` is another way to embed webpages into host sites.
+Basically, `friendly iframe` is an `iframe` that shares the same domain as the main page it is hosted on (an iframe without `src`).

 We use the same code snippet as before, but this time we build an `iframe` without `src` attribute, and then inject our item page (`head` and `body`) content into this `iframe`.
-That way we get the same result, but now without any reference to `playbuzz` servers on the host site.
+This way we get the same result, but now without any reference to `playbuzz` servers on the host site.

 ```html
 //host page